Motivational Quotes for Sales Team to Achieve Targets

 4. Work like a Physician

 As a sales officer, you must listen to customers’ queries carefully and offer the relevant services and products.
-Remember, you will lose the customer if you initially offer services or products that are irrelevant to their needs.
+Remember, you will lose the customer if you initially provide services or products that are irrelevant to their needs.
 A sales representative must study the demographics and psychographics of their target audience.
 Your offers and products should be congruent with the customer’s needs.

 5. Stop selling – Start Solving